OXID-eSales/wave-theme/README.md

 ## General Information

-*Wave* is a responsive theme for all OXID eShop editions.
-Theme is built on the top of [Flow theme](https://github.com/OXID-eSales/flow_theme).
+*Wave* is a responsive Smarty theme for all OXID eShop editions.
+This theme replaces deprecated [Flow theme](https://github.com/OXID-eSales/flow_theme).

 ## Branch Compatibility

-* master branch is compatible with OXID eShop compilation master
+* `b-7.0.x` is compatible with OXID eShop compilation `b-7.0.x`
-* b-1.x branch is compatible with OXID eShop compilation 6.1, 6.2 and 6.3
+* `b-6.5.x` is compatible with OXID eShop compilation `b-6.5.x`

 ## Installation
-If you want to extend the theme you need to clone the repository (see section development) as some soures are ignored on composer installation.
+If you want to extend the theme you need to clone the repository (see section development) as some sources are ignored on composer installation.

 ### Step 1: Get the source code